-We looked at comments, compliments and complaints the practice received over the last year.
+We looked at comments, compliments and complaints the practice received in the past 12 months.

 These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.

 Are services well-led?

 We found this practice was providing well-led care in accordance with the relevant regulations.